|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot W/Cdr William Keith Bolitho, 04401/407016 (survived) Adelaide, SA

 Crew W/O Henry Angell Kirkhouse, O2112 (survived) Middlesborough, England

 Crashed August 30, 1945

 Built by Consolidated in San Diego.
 Constructor Number 27.
-Royal Air Force (RAF) serial number AH534.
+Assigned to Royal Air Force (RAF) serial number AH534.
 Originally, Catalina A24-1 was to be DP202 Model 28-5MA (Military Australia) VH-AFA under contract AUS-58.
 However this aircraft was not ready and was substituted by a Model 28-5ME per part of original forty aircraft the French contract F-210 which was taken over by the United Kingdom after the surrender of France.

 Purchased by Qantas Empire Airways (QEA).
 On January 25, 1941 departed San Diego with a Consolidated aircrew on a flight to Oahu then handed over to a civilian crew from Qantas and flown across the Pacific as part of delivery flight "A" across the Pacific to Australia.
 Registered in Australia as VH-AFA.